Sumyak/RL-Mario-Agent/README.md

 # RL Mario Agent

-This project aims to build a robust RL agent that can easily make it through the first level of Super Mario Bros.
+This project trains a robust RL agent that can easily make it through the first level of Super Mario Bros using DDQN.

 ## Clone the Repo